 Even when child support arrangements are equitable and appropriate, those arrangements mean little if one of the parents fails or refuses to meet their obligations.
 When one of my clients and their children are not receiving what they are owed, I aggressively seek enforcement of child support orders and other appropriate remedies to protect the rights of my clients.

-Other consideration when researching Colorado Springs divorce lawyers...
+Other considerations when researching Colorado Springs divorce lawyers:

 Both you are your divorce attorney need to factor in the dramatic changes in 2014 to the Colorado laws regarding spousal maintenance.

 In Colorado, the laws pertaining to child custody no longer actually use the term child custody.
 Rather, parents in a divorce must allocate “parental responsibility” – including decision-making authority and “parenting time” - between themselves.

 - Does the law firm offer an in-depth free consultation with a divorce lawyer to allow a full understanding of all aspects of your case?

 Nothing Is More Important Than Your Children